1.3 "On Wings of Courage" - a simple guide

 1.3 "On Wings of Courage"

-- Air Force Marshal Arjan Singh, an icon of India’s military history.
+- Air Force Marshal Arjan Singh,

 The lesson 1.3 "On Wings of Courage" is a biographical piece about Air Force Marshal Arjan Singh, an icon of India’s military history.
 The story of Marshal Arjan Singh follows the life of a legendary military icon who shaped the Indian Air Force (IAF).
 Here is the timeline of his life and career in a clear sequence.
-He was a man of exceptional bravery and the first and only 'Five Star' rank officer of the Indian Air Force (IAF).
+He was a man of exceptional bravery and the first and only five-star-ranked officer of the Indian Air Force (IAF).

 1. Important Short Forms (Abbreviations)